rish-abh07/HoleGameUnity-/README.md

 ## Lessons Learned

-I learned about the unity stencil buffer thet how to create a holes in unity .Additional lots many skills and knowledge i gather listed below.
+I learned about the unity stencil buffer then how to create a holes in unity .Additional lots many skills and knowledge i gather listed below.

   - 3d UI elements
   - How to add timer to add GameMechanics